-The last Gentile kingdom we haven't touched on is Egypt.
+Before Babylon and Assyria, Egypt was the first nation to hold the people of Israel in exile and bondage.
 Pharaoh was a strong foreshadow of the antichrist, much like the kings of Babylon and Assyria were.
 Ishmael's mother Hagar was Egyptian.
 So, if the antichrist is from the line of Ishmael, he also has ties to Egypt.
 The Egyptian kingdom, like the other Gentile kingdoms, included Lebanon, Syria, and parts of Turkey and Jordan, but not as far as Armenia:

 6. Roman Empire

 And then there was Esau.
 Why did God say that He hated Esau?
 I believe it was because he married two Canaanite women and a daughter of Ishmael (Genesis 28).
 Interestingly, Noah cursed Canaan back in Genesis 9:25 for the sin of his father Ham.
 Ham, Canaan, Ishmael, and Esau are then all tied together in disobedience to God, and have all been cursed.
 Satan has used their offspring, the Arab Muslims, as enemies and a continual stumbling block to God's chosen people, under the umbrella of Islam.